bengo237/Bengo237/README.md

 ### Hi there I'm Chanel Dylane Bengono👋

-I'm a Cybersecurity and Digital forensic Engineer,Motion Graphic Designer, and Security Engineer at Adorsys. with years of experience In Offensive security, monitoring and Incident response.
+I'm a Cybersecurity and Digital forensic Engineer,Motion Graphic Designer, and Security Engineer at Adorsys. with years of experience in Offensive security, monitoring and Incident response.

 <!--
 **Bengo-dev/Bengo-dev** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.